Bosque

-Grus Canadensis captured in Bosque del Apache National Wildlife Refuge.
+Sandhill Cranes captured in Bosque del Apache National Wildlife Refuge.

 Ballooning through the bosque near the Rio Grande.

 A bosque (/ˈboʊskeɪ/ BOH-skay) is a type of gallery forest habitat found along the riparian flood plains of streams, river banks, and lakes.
 It derives its name from the Spanish word for "forest", pronounced /es/.

 Setting

 In the predominantly arid or semiarid Southwestern United States, a bosque is an oasis-like ribbon of green forest, often canopied, that only exists near rivers, streams, or other water courses.
 The most notable bosque is the 300 mi-long forest ecosystem along the valley of the middle Rio Grande in New Mexico that extends from Santa Fe, through Albuquerque and south to El Paso, Texas.
 One of the most famous and ecologically intact sections of the bosque is included in the Bosque del Apache National Wildlife Refuge, which is located south of San Antonio, NM.
 Another bosque can be found in Costa Rica, a beautiful wildlife refuge named Bosque Alegre.